 Why we collect, hold, use and disclose personal information

-We collect and use personal information for a number of purposes, such as:
+We may collect and use personal information for several purposes, such as:

 - providing you with health insurance products and services

-- performing the functions and activities related to our business such as processing your claims and paying your benefits
+- processing your claims and paying your benefits

 - conducting market or customer satisfaction research.